puppetlabs/trapperkeeper/README.md

 hello/hello-service
 ```

-Lastly, set Trapperkeeper to be your `:main` in your leinengen project file:
+Lastly, set Trapperkeeper to be your `:main` in your Leiningen project file:

 ```clj
 :main puppetlabs.trapperkeeper.main